Non-stop flights to Oslo (OSL)

 Qatar Airways (Oneworld): year-round flights from Doha (DOH).

-Pakistan is currently the only airline flying non-stop from India or Southern Asia to Oslo.
-They fly year-round from Islamabad (ISB).
+Hainan Airlines is currently the only airline flying non-stop from China to Oslo.
+They fly seasonal from Beijing (PEK).

 Non-stop flights from South-East Asia to Oslo